FLEX Executive Summary

 - Support the financial and operational transition to value based models of health care payment

-The Flex grant is organized into five program areas with goals, objectives and related activities:
+The Flex program is organized into six program areas with goals, objectives and related activities:

 Flex Program Grant Cycles and Application